codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/test-reports.md

 max-width="80%"
 %}

+Click the *configure* button and in following screen enter your cloud settings according to your cloud provider.

+### Connecting a Google bucket

+You can create a bucket either from the Google cloud console or the `gsutil` command line tool.
+See the [official documentation](https://cloud.google.com/storage/docs/creating-buckets#storage-create-bucket-console) for the exact details.

-Click the *configure* button and in following screen choose *Google Cloud Storage* from the drop-down menu.
+Once the bucket is created, return to your Codefresh account and choose *Google Cloud Storage* from the drop-down menu.

 The easiest way is to select the *OAuth2* connection method.
 Enter an arbitrary name for your integration and check the box for read/write access (as Codefresh needs to both write and read from the bucket).